battle-tactics-strategies

 Crew Composition and Supplies

 Each longship was a self-contained military unit.
-The crew, typically 30–80 men depending on the ship’s size, was divided into rowing shifts and fighting divisions.
+The crew—typically 30–80 men depending on ship size—was divided into rowing shifts and fighting divisions.
 A standard practice was to carry half the crew as rowers while the other half rested, allowing continuous travel for days.
 Provisions included dried fish, stockfish, flatbread, butter, and water stored in casks.
-A ship could also carry live sheep or goats as a source of fresh milk and meat.
-The shallow hold meant that food supplies limited the duration of a raiding expedition; a typical longship could carry enough stores for about two weeks.
-This constraint forced raids to be close to land or to rely on plundered provisions—another reason Vikings struck coastal settlements and monastery granaries.
+A ship could also carry live sheep or goats for fresh milk and meat.
+The shallow hold meant that food supplies limited expedition duration; a typical longship carried enough stores for about two weeks.
+This constraint forced raids to stay close to land or rely on plundered provisions—another reason Vikings struck coastal settlements and monastery granaries.
+Larger fleets solved this by carrying supply ships (knarr or bussar), which followed the warships and could be beached to unload provisions in sheltered coves.

 Maintenance and Repair at Sea